Staff

 Valerie Rupp, Climate and Resilience Program Manager

-Valerie provides support for our office’s growing climate and resilience portfolio.
-She has prior experience as a public lands professional and is skilled in partnership building, nonprofit management, communications, planning, and project management.
-Before joining our office, she served as the Executive Director of the Partnership of the National Trails System.
-Prior to that, she worked with the Parks & People Foundation in Baltimore for eight years, led the fundraising and external relations as Development Director for the Women’s Law Center of Maryland, and worked in various positions with the Baltimore Museum of Industry.
+Valerie manages our office's growing climate and resilience portfolio, including leading the development and implementation of key plans including the Climate Action and Disaster Preparedness Plans.
+She coordinates the Sustainability and Resiliency Subcabinet and oversees our climate and community resilience work, which includes the community engagement and outreach initiatives, the Climate Resiliency Hub program and our robust youth climate leadership development programs.
+She has prior experience as a public lands professional and is skilled in partnership building, nonprofit management, fundraising, communications, planning, and project management.
+Before joining our office, she served as the Executive Director of the Partnership of the National Trails System where she significantly grew organizational revenue, capacity and staff.
+Prior to that, she worked with the Parks & People Foundation in Baltimore for eight years where she worked in diverse areas including leading large scale forestry, green space and park development projects, managed grant programs, community outreach and resource networks, served as a PI on multiple socio-ecological research projects and more.
+As Development Director at the Women's Law Center of Maryland, she led fundraising, marketing, events and external relations.
+Early in her career, she worked in various positions with the Baltimore Museum of Industry and earned a volunteer management certificate through the AmeriCorps program, Volunteer Maryland, where she matched individual and corporate volunteers with service opportunities with Volunteer Central and Business Volunteers Maryland.

-Valerie holds Bachelor’s degrees in history and communications from Shippensburg University and a Master’s in Public Administration from the University of Baltimore.
-She hails from Scranton, PA, and currently lives in Ednor Gardens where she feeds the feral cats on the block and makes sure all the street trees are properly mulched.
+Valerie holds Bachelor’s degrees in history and communications from Shippensburg University and a Master’s in Public Administration with a concentration in Public Policy from the University of Baltimore.
+She hails from northeastern PA, and currently lives in Ednor Gardens.

 Valerie.Rupp@baltimorecity.gov.